win21H2/txt/README.md

 # txt

-> an open source text editor in the makings!
+> Hopefully I will be able to create a text editor although dont expect it to look good :)